 7. Consult Alexa

+Alexa is one of the best tools for analysis and competitive metrics.
+For example, Alexa Rank is currently one of the most significant indications of website popularity globally, so it’s worth paying attention to.
 Alexa can also help you estimate behavioral data, including bounce rate, site time, and demographics.
-You can use the full toolset with a 7-day free trial and have unlimited site info reports, once you've subscribed for the plan of your choice.
+You can use the full toolset with a 7-day free trial and have unlimited site info reports once you've subscribed for the plan of your choice.

 Build Your Web Presence by Monitoring Your Competitors